rlanvin/php-rrule/README.md

 The recommended way is to install the lib [through Composer](http://getcomposer.org/).

+Simply run `composer require "rlanvin/php-rrule" "1.*"` for it to be automatically installed and included in your `composer.json`.

-Just add this to your `composer.json` file (change the version by the release you want, or use dev-master for the development version):
+Alternatively, just add this to your `composer.json` file and then run `composer install`.

 ```JSON
 {